 logo2

 The Calumet Branch of the Minneapolis Brewing Co. was listed in the Unknown Brewers and Bottlers section of the bottle book, Old Copper Country Bottles.
-Now it is clear that the Calumet Branch was a local distributor of the Minneapolis Brewing Co.
+It is now clear that the Calumet Branch was a local distributor of the Minneapolis Brewing Co.

-In Oct 1899, a representative of the Minneapolis Brewing Co. visited Lake Linden with the intent of establishing a branch office (12).
-The branch, however, was established in Calumet (13).
-A warehouse near the Duluth, South Shore, and Atlantic railroad yards was nearly complete on 12 Mar 1900 (13).
-It was expected to have a capacity for handling several carloads of Minneapolis beer (13).
-By Oct 1900, business expanded to such an extent that the company found it necessary to build an addition onto the warehouse (14).
-The 1901-02 Houghton County Polk directory specified the location to be at the corner of Hecla & Torch Lake Railroad, west of Osceola Rd (6).
-The Sep 1900 Sanborn map showed a small building labeled "Beer Depot" at that location.
+In Oct 1899, a representative of the Minneapolis Brewing Co. visited Lake Linden with the intent to establish a branch office (13).
+The branch, however, was established in Calumet (14).
+A warehouse near the Duluth, South Shore, and Atlantic railroad yards was nearly completed on 12 Mar 1900 (14).
+It was expected to have a capacity for handling several carloads of Minneapolis beer (14).
+By Oct 1900, business expanded to such an extent that the company found it necessary to build an addition onto the warehouse (15).
+The 1901 Polk directory specified the location to be at the corner of Hecla & Torch Lake Railroad, west of Osceola Rd (16).
+The Sep 1900 Sanborn map labeled a small building "Beer Depot" at that location.

 Sanborn map - Sep 1900